2017 Entry Fees and Requirements

 Unlimited Cider and Perry

 If there are fewer than 5 Gold Medals in a given class, the highest-scoring medalists that did not earn a Gold Medal will be admitted one-by-one until there are at least 5 entries.
-If an entry admitted this way is then awarded Best in Class, the score assigned by the Primary judge panel will be discarded and the award will be immediately upgraded to a Gold Medal.
+If an entry admitted this way then places in the Best in Class judging, the score assigned by the Primary judge panel will be discarded and the award will be immediately upgraded to a Gold Medal.

 If a Best in Class judge panel detects a serious flaw during their evaluation (such as mousiness), that entry will be referred to a Secondary judging panel.
 The Secondary panel will thoroughly re-evaluate the entry, complete a new scoresheet, and assign a new score that takes the place of the score assigned by the Primary panel.